stefanolaru/diffhub/README.md

 # Automate Website Testing

-DiffHub makes it really easy to create automated tests for your website and spot the bugs ahead of your users.
+DiffHub is a automated testing service that runs in AWS and makes it really easy to test websites and APIs.
-Spend less time on manual testing and more time doing the work you love.

-Deploy a website testing service on AWS, run website or API tests in the cloud for free (excluding AWS costs).

 Includes a CloudFormation template that